EFTEC/ValidationOne/README.md

 ## Getting the messages

-**MessageList** is a list of containers of messages.
+**MessageContainer** is a list of containers of messages.
 It's aimed at convenience, so it features many methods to access the information in different ways.

 Messages are ranked as follows